Commands

 plain convention layout, namespacing for {{ns:}} reference tokens under a

-prefix, and policy for an enterprise managed policy.
+namespace, and policy for an enterprise managed policy.
 The full behavioral spec

 is at spec/.